volumio/volumio-plugins-sources/youtube2/README.md

 ### Changelog

+1.1.0
+- Migrate to TypeScript
+- Add prefetch support
+- Add option to fetch autoplay videos from Mixes and Related Videos in preference to using YouTube's default
+- In plugin settings, warn user when Autoplay is enabled but Add to History isn't (this can lead to high number of repeating autoplay videos).

 1.0.1
 - Major update!
 Most things have changed:
   - Much simpler sign-in process - no Google API credentials required.